Nardo86/zm-docker/README.md

 Feel free to consider donating if my work helped you! https://paypal.me/ErosNardi

-_Tested on my Raspberry Pi 4 with SWAG_
+_Tested on my Raspberry Pi 4 with 64bit OS and SWAG_

 **USAGE**